llpeterson/e2e/rpc.md

 simpler client/server paradigm that preceeded it.
 The difference is essentially an extra level of indirection.
-In the client/server world, the client invokes a method on a specific server process running on a specific server.
+In the client/server world, the client invokes a method on a specific server process running on a specific server machine.
 One server process is presumed to be enough to serve calls from all the client processes that might call it.

 With cloud services, the client invokes a method on a *service*, which in order to support calls from arbitrarily many clients at the same